Blair: Right, I'm sure that's why your nose is bleeding.

 I've just learned what it is to be a man.

-- Hero gets one when he storms into the girl's locker room.
+- Hero gets a nosebleed when he storms into the girl's locker room.

 - Kaname in S.S.
 Astro anytime she sees Izumi in the way she thinks is very cute.